 The SPCP-Kenya initial project funding ended in April 2006, by which time all the objectives noted above had been achieved.
-The National Consultations held in May 2005 resulted in the adoption of a comprehensive plan of action, and the development of projects to remedy the gaps identified.
+The National Consultations resulted in the adoption of a comprehensive plan of action, and subsequently the development of projects to remedy the gaps identified.
 A number of these projects were implemented from the SPCP pilot project budget.
-Moreover, an initial contribution of \$82,645 from the Swiss Federal Office of Migration (FOM) enabled UNHCR to implement training initiatives developed within the comprehensive plan.
-An additional grant of \$150,000 from the Swiss FOM will ensure that the training on international protection and refugee law for police trainers, government officials and the judiciary will be able to continue into 2007.
-Recently,, the United Kingdom's Home Office committed to financially support \$850,000 worth of SPCP follow-up projects including Strengthening Refugee Status Determination Capacity; Provision of Refugee Identification Cards, Support and Training for Community Paralegals and Technical Support.
+Moreover, an initial contribution of \$82,645 from the Swiss Federal Office of Migration, enabled UNHCR to implement a number of training initiatives developed within the comprehensive plan and a further recent grant of \$150,000 from the Swiss FOM will ensure that the training on international protection and refugee law for police trainers, government officials and the judiciary will be able to continue into 2007.
+In addition, the United Kingdom- Home Office has indicated its willingness to financially support \$850,000 worth of SPCP follow-up projects including Strengthening Refugee Status Determination Capacity; Provision of Refugee Identification Cards, Support and Training for Community Paralegals and Technical Support.